Jaeger2305/du-meine-gute/cli/README.md

 And the final TODO:

-- [ ] translate the CLI into the real client, with a websocket architecture
+- [ ] translate the CLI into the real client, with a websocket architecture and multiple players